 The Paper Bag Princess

 The Paper Bag Princess is a classic for a reason.
 This is one of the first princess stories in which the princess is doing the saving (rather than being saved).
 It also reinforces the important message that life isn’t all about how you look.
-Plus, there are some cool dragon RRRRROOoooaaaarrrr-ing noises.
+Plus, there are some cool dragon RRRRROOoooaaaarrrr-ing noises and funny sounds.

 Check Out The Paper Bag Princess